blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 <img src="/images/machine-learning/linear-model-ii/non-linear-case-2.png" class="center">

-In this case, we can use a non-linear transformation to map the data to a general 2^nd^ order surface as follows:
+In this case, we can use a non-linear transformation to map the data to a general 2nd-order surface as follows:

 $$ \mathbf x = (1, x_1, x_2)\ \xrightarrow{\Phi}\ \mathbf z = (1, x_1, x_2, x_1 x_2, x_1^2, x_2^2) $$